Court Watch Is…

 Are you interested in becoming a Volunteer Court Watch Monitor?

 Are you looking for a volunteer opportunity that can effect change within your community?
 Courtroom monitors are needed for both the St. Louis City and St. Louis County courts.
-Monitors must be at least 18 years of age, attend a 4 hour training and commit to observing one docket a month for at least 6 months.
+Monitors must be at least 18 years of age, attend a 4 hour training and commit to observing for at least 6 months.

 If you are interested in becoming an agent of change as a volunteer monitor contact the Project Coordinator, Carla Maley at email@example.com.